 Lastly, although not necessarily advice, know that mom and I love you unconditionally.
 Never be afraid to talk to us and share your life with us – no matter what challenges or heartbreaks you may be faced with.
 We are always here for you.

 OK, Julia, I now need to bring this home for everyone else that is reading….

 I hope that you have found this advice to be valuable for whatever stage of life you may be at – and whatever new life situations you may be experiencing.
 Although this is a bit personal, please feel free to share it with others.
-And, if you have comments, thoughts or additional advice to share, please share them here.

 As always, thanks for reading.